sbryan/spark-js-SDK/README.md

 Note that this client-side implementation of the Spark APIs requires a server-side handling the authentication APIs: Node.js code implementing the server-side is located in the repository's <a href="https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs" target="_blank">authentication_server</a> folder.

 ### Installation
+To use the Spark JavaScript SDK you must first add an app on the Spark Developer’s Portal and save the app key and app secret Spark generates.
+For more information see the <a href="https://spark.autodesk.com/developers/reference/introduction/tutorials/register-an-app" target="_blank">tutorial</a>.

 1) Include the SDK library in your HTML page just before closing the body section (`</body>`).

 ```HTML